alexandrosraikos/policyms/README.md

-# PolicyCLOUD Data Marketplace for WordPress
+# Policy Cloud Data Marketplace for WordPress

-The official plugin for the PolicyCLOUD Data Marketplace, enabling front-end access to the PolicyCLOUD Data Marketplace API.
+The official plugin for the Policy Cloud Data Marketplace, enabling front-end access to the Policy Cloud Data Marketplace API.

 ## Getting started

-Read the sections below to get started with PolicyCLOUD Data Marketplace for WordPress.
+Read the sections below to get started with Policy Cloud Data Marketplace for WordPress.

 ### Requirements